SakutaOficial/scan_python/README.md

 2. __in terminal execute__
  ```
-   python3 scan.py exemple.com or use ip in place of "example.com"
+   python3 scan.py + name url without containing http://exemple.com or https://exemple.com or use ip in place of "example.com"

+   > use so:
-   > python scan.py exemple.com
+   python scan.py exemple.com
+   or
+   python scan.py 127.0.0.1

    • exemple:
    Status: 11 => port 1